 If the required monuments are undamaged, the results of the survey are very simple — the crew will expose the monuments and mark the boundaries between the monuments.
-In this case, we don't need to prepare a sketch or survey plan, but we can provide a copy of your existing registered plan if you'd like to see it.
+In this case, we don't need to prepare a survey plan, but we can provide a copy of your existing registered plan if you'd like to see it.

 When to get a Boundary Survey

 Boundary Surveys are best used when the position of the boundary is in question, or when improvements (like fencing) are being placed on or near the boundary.

 If you're constructing a building which will be set back from the boundary, it's OK to get a Boundary Survey, but a Building Layout will probably be a more direct and cost-effective option.

 A Boundary Survey won't show buildings or features on your property.
 A Building Location Certificate or a Site Plan would be a better choice for mortgage, building, or planning purposes.